 Where the employee seeks to introduce new covenants by terminating the old employment contract and offering re-employment on new terms, it may be open to the employee to claim unfair dismissal.
 Provided the employer can show a sound business reason for the change, then the dismissal will be potentially fair for some other substantial reason.
 Indeed, even if the proposed restrictive covenants are unreasonably wide and potentially unenforceable the dismissal could still be fair although this may be a factor going towards the fairness of the dismissal.

-The Transfer of Undertakings (Protection of Employment) Regulations 2006 (“TUPE”) applies to automatically transfer all rights, liabilities and obligations relating to the employment contract whenever there is a transfer of a business undertaking.
+The Transfer of Undertakings (Protection of Employment) Regulations 2006 (“TUPE”) applies to automatically transfer all rights, liabilities and obligations relating to the employment contract when there is a transfer of a business undertaking.

 The general approach of the courts to date has been to limit the operation of the restrictive covenant just to the business or its customers that transfer.

-Any attempt to impose new restrictive covenants after a TUPE transfer, even if the variation is consensual and the new package more favourable to the employee overall, will be ineffective.
-One option, which is occasionally found in senior executive contracts, is to impose an obligation upon the employee to enter into similar post-termination restrictions with a transferee in the event of a business transfer.
+Any attempt to impose new restrictive covenants after a TUPE transfer, even if the variation is consensual and the new package overall more favourable to the employee, will be ineffective.
+One option, which is occasionally found in senior executive contracts, is to impose an obligation under the employee to enter into similar post-termination restrictions with a transferee following a business transfer.

 Finally, if an employee objects to a TUPE transfer, their employment will end immediately by operation of law on the transfer date.
-This may have the effect of nullifying any restrictive covenants as the transferee will have no legitimate interest to protect, by enforcing the covenants.
-This is a point that should be considered as part of the due diligence process in any business purchase.
+This may have the effect of nullifying any restrictive covenants as the transferee will have no legitimate interest to protect by enforcing the covenants.

 How are restrictive covenants interpreted by the courts?

-A court, when interpreting the meaning of a restrictive covenant, will adopt the following principles which reinforce the crucial importance of having restrictive covenants professionally drafted and tailored to the particular circumstances of the employee concerned.
+A court, when interpreting the meaning of a restrictive covenant, will adopt the following principles which merely go to underline the crucial importance of having restrictive covenants professionally drafted and tailored to the particular circumstances of the employee concerned.

 If the covenant is ambiguous, the court will prefer the interpretation that is most likely to render it enforceable.

-- The remaining terms are supported by adequate consideration
+- The remaining terms must continue to be supported by adequate consideration

 Generally speaking, a restrictive covenant that extends to customers of an associated company, for which the employee concerned does not work, will be held to be invalid.
 This does not, however, prevent the court adopting a commonsense approach.
-So, for example, where employees were employed by a holding company but their day-to-day work was for a subsidiary, the court construed reference to “customers of the employer” as being a reference to the customers of the business in which the employees worked and not the holding company.
+So, for example, where employees were employed by a holding company but their day-to-day work was for a subsidiary, the court construed reference to “customers of the employer” as being a reference to the customers of the business in which the employees worked.

-Extra care is required in the drafting of any covenants where there is any group structure.
+Careful thought needs to go into the drafting of any covenants where there is a group structure.

 Specific types of restrictive covenants

-Generally speaking, the covenant should be restricted to customers whom the employee had contact with, although this need not always be the case, provided it can be established that the employee was aware of the identity of those customers.
+Generally speaking, the covenant should be restricted to customers whom the employee had contact with, although this need not always be the case provided it can be established that the employee was aware of the identity of those customers.
 On the other hand, widening the definition of customer in this way does introduce an element of risk.
 Some courts will refuse to enforce covenants which go beyond the customers with whom the employee had “personal and material dealings”.

 They are more likely to be upheld where the employer can establish a substantial personal connection between the employee and the relevant customers, such that overt solicitation may not be necessary.